5 HR Compliance Changes in 2026 Every Employer Must Prepare For

 Across the U.S. and around the world, governments at all levels are implementing risk-based regulations for AI use in hiring, promotions and other employment decisions, with high-risk uses requiring transparency and auditing.
 Increasingly, employers must inventory AI tools, ensure human oversight and regularly test for bias.
 The European Union (EU) AI Act specifically prohibits using AI to analyze employee emotions, perform social scoring or assess misconduct risk with biometric data.

-Understanding the full range of AI capabilities and their impact on compliance is a crucial challenge for HR leaders in 2026.
+Understanding the full range of AI capabilities and their impact on compliance is a crucial challenge for HR leaders in 2026 and beyond.

 "When evaluating any AI tool, consider whether it was developed using secure, high-quality data, whether it produces reliable and meaningful results and whether it helps streamline — rather than complicate — work processes," said Helena Almeida, vice president, managing counsel and AI legal officer, ADP.